People all over the world sanitize the water with Chlorine or Bromine that are known to be excellent bleaches to kill bacteria, viruses, and microbes.

 Also, according to allergist Leonard Bielory, MD, “Those who have asthma, when they go to a chlorinated pool, if they take a deep inhalation, they will find that their lungs will actually burn a little bit.”

-You can often treat a chlorine rash with over-the-counter (OTC) products.
-If you are at home, treatments for a chlorine rash can involve:
+There are many chlorine rash treatments you can try, however, you can often treat a chlorine rash with over-the-counter (OTC) products.
+If you are at home, treatments can involve:

 - A cream containing hydrocortisone to soothe the itch and reduce swelling.